Changes to FINRA Rulemaking Process

 - Previewing for the appropriate advisory committees upcoming proposed rulemakings.

-- Providing on the Rule Filing Status Report page comprehensive information regarding the status of proposed rule changes filed with the SEC.
+- Reviewing the Rule Filing Status Report page to provide comprehensive information regarding the status of proposed rule changes filed with the SEC.

-- Adding new "Rule Filings" and “Regulatory Notices” categories to the Compliance Calendar
+- Adding a new "Rule Filings" category to the Compliance Calendar.

 - Committed to publishing FAQs and interpretive guidance that have general applicability.